pop-os/gnome-shell-theme/.github/ISSUE_TEMPLATE.md

-e**NOTE: Before reporting a bug, please check whether it also occurs with other themes.**
+**NOTE: Before reporting a bug, please check whether it also occurs with other themes.**
 > If the bug also occurs with other themes (especially upstream default theme), it is very likely an upstream issue.